 We decided to produce this series to answer the questions concerning why so many are willing to follow the will of authority despite the evidence that this behavior is profoundly self-destructive, yet so unwilling to even engage in rational conversation that posits the authority may not have our best interests at heart.
 George’s advanced degree in family systems psychotherapy combined with my expertise in history and political philosophy provides the context for this broader conversation about why so many are willing to blindly trust the government while patently ignoring expert opinion, medical science and just plain common sense that goes against the official agenda.

-Enjoy this fifteen episode series that explores The Psychology of Lockdown, utilizing the theories of psychoanalyst John Bradshaw to take our audience on a journey starting with Mystification, the root cause of the problem, and ending with Individuation, describing a fully healed human being capable of dealing with the stresses of life in an integrated, rational fashion.
-I recommend starting the series off with a look at our initial, full length interview that provides a big picture overview of this psychological analysis of lockdown.
-Thanks for listenning!!
+Enjoy this series that explores The Psychology of Lockdown, utilizing the theories of psychoanalyst John Bradshaw to take our audience on a journey that includes the characteristics of Mystification and the Rules of Dysfuction.
+These ideas get to the root cause of the problem, and help describe a fully healed human being capable of dealing with the stresses of life in an integrated, rational fashion can look like.
+I recommend starting the series off with a look at our initial, full-length interview that provides a big picture overview of this psychological analysis of lockdown.
+Thanks for listening!!

 Psychology of Lockdown #1: Mystification